 That has changed as Exchange Online has matured as a product.
 It has advanced security and compliance features that are on par with third-party solutions.
 Using a dedicated on-premises archiving solution suddenly seems to make much less sense.
-In this blog, let us explore the nuances of the EMC SourceOne to Office 365 migration.
+In this blog, let us explore the nuances of the Dell EMC SourceOne to Office 365 migration.

-Why Migrate for SourceOne to Office 365?
+Why Migrate from SourceOne to Office 365?